MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-office-customization-tool-for-click-to-run.md

 1. Go to [Office Customization Tool](https://config.office.com/).
 2. Click **Import**, and then select the configuration file you want to edit.
-4. Change the settings you want, and then export the updated file.
+3. Change the settings you want, and then export the updated file.

+## Define application preferences

+As part of the Office Customization Tool, you can define application prefences for Office 365 ProPlus, including VBA macro notifications, default file locations, and default file formats.
+When you define these preferences, you can apply them as part of deploying Office or you can apply them to an existing installation of Office without changing any other deployment settings.
+For more details, see [Apply application prefences](overview-of-the-office-2016-deployment-tool.md#apply-application-settings-to-office-365-proplus) and [Apply application preferences to an existing installation of Office](overview-of-the-office-2016-deployment-tool.md#apply-application-settings-to-an-existing-installation-of-office-365-proplus).